 Having established this context, this chapter now seeks to present the specific DPRK-R arguments related to the COI, supported by critical literature.
 DPRK-R argues that sixty years of belligerence is unprecedented in modern history.
 The US has never demonstrated sincere interest in peace and cooperation; American Korea policy essentially remains “pro-US unification.”
 The COI’s “internationalization” of DPRK human rights can only “produce distrust and enmity between countries” at the expense of human rights.
 The report puts this concisely: “interference in internal affairs and ‘collaboration’ and ‘cooperation’ are incompatible” (Reminiscent of Einstein’s famous wisdom, “You cannot simultaneously prepare for war and plan for peace.”).
 There are three specific existential threats – military exercises, nuclear threats and economic sanctions – that are together the most significant obstacles to better human rights outcomes according to DPRK-R:

-(1) Military Exercises: DPRK-R (2014) argues US engages in Janus-faced overtures, such as statements of non-hostile intent that are accompanied by an intensification of military exercises.
+(1) Military Exercises: DPRK-R (2014) argues the US engages in Janus-faced overtures, such as statements of non-hostile intent that are accompanied by an intensification of military exercises.
 “Aggressive War Exercises” mobilize a “huge [number of] troops” that would be “more than enough to wage a war” (Ibid).
 These are rehearsals for invasion and the DPRK is keenly aware the operational plan of exercises is regime change.
 Rudiger Frank (2003: 726) has characterized these exercises as “an unnecessarily aggressive north-bound scenario” that stress, as Moon Chung-in (cf. Ibid) describes, “bold and vigorous strikes into the enemy’s rear.”
 Robert Beckhusen points out that the latest round of exercises demonstrate that US special forces are training for guerilla conflict and how to train an “indigenous resistance organization” in North Korea (Glaser 2014).
 He asks how the US would react if an enemy state were preparing for regime change contingencies along the Mexican border (Ibid).
 As already noted, it was leaked that the 1998 exercises included simulated nuclear strikes.

 The COI does not mention military exercises, even where it describes the 2010 sinking of an ROK naval corvette, the Cheonan (see Introduction, COI: 149), which occurred during such exercises.
 Moreover, no mention is made of the disputed maritime boundary, the “Northern Limit Line” unilaterally established by the US that is an exception to international law and probably illegal (Beal 2011: 149), nor is there any mention of ROK violence against DPRK vessels in the preceding years that killed a comparable number of North Koreans (Beal 2011: ix).